 Translation: The apostles said to the Lord, "Increase our faith."
 And the Lord said, "if you have faith like a grain of mustard seed, you could say to this sycamore tree, 'Be uprooted and planted in the sea,' and it would obey you.
 But which of you, having a slave plowing or tending sheep, who comes in out of the field, will say to him, 'Come immediately and sit down to eat'.
 But will he not say to him, 'Prepare something which I might eat, and fastening garments, serve me as I eat and drink, and after this, you will eat and drink'?
 Does he not have grace to the servant because he did the things commanded?
 And you also, when you have done all the things commanded you, you say, 'We are unprofitable servants.
 We are obligated to do what we have done.'"

 God has a special concern for "the little ones," those who, in their very "littleness" and fragility are like unto the one who died and was raised.
-Try to tell one of these "little ones" that there is something wrong with them--that they are too little, that they need to "improve" themselves and get "bigger"--and you might as well consign yourself to the depths of the sea.
+Try to come between them and Jesus, put any kind of "stumbling block" (skandalon) in their path, and you might as well consign yourself to the depths of the sea.

 3Be on your guard!
 If another disciple sins, you must rebuke the offender, and if there is repentance, you must forgive.
 4And if the same person sins against you seven times a day, and turns back to you seven times and says, 'I repent', you must forgive."